| Feature | Benefit | Best For |

 Quantifiable improvements users commonly see:

-Regular keyboards just record your keystrokes and provide basic autocorrect.
+A: Regular keyboards just record your keystrokes and provide basic autocorrect.
 An english keyboard app uses AI to understand context, fix grammar, suggest better vocabulary, and adapt to different writing situations.
-It's the difference between a typewriter and a writing coach.
+It's the difference between a typewriter and a writing coach who reads over your shoulder.

-Modern apps are optimized to use minimal resources.
-You might notice a tiny bit of extra battery drain, but it's usually less than 5% over a full day.
-The processing happens efficiently in the background.
-I've never experienced lag or slowdown from using a keyboard app.
+A: Modern apps are optimized to use minimal resources — on current hardware, the impact is negligible.
+You might notice a tiny bit of extra battery drain, but typically less than 5% over a full day.
+I've never experienced noticeable lag or slowdown from using a keyboard app on a phone made in the last three years.

-Absolutely.
-These apps are actually especially helpful for non-native speakers.
-They teach proper grammar and vocabulary through repeated exposure to correct usage.
-Many users say it's like having a free English tutor available whenever they write.
+A: Absolutely — and honestly, non-native speakers often benefit the most.
+These apps teach proper grammar and vocabulary through repeated, contextual exposure to correct usage.
+Many users describe it as having a patient English tutor available every time they open their phone.

-Many offer free versions with basic features.
-Premium subscriptions typically run $5-15 monthly and unlock advanced AI features, custom assistants, and priority support.
-CleverType has a free tier that's quite capable, with paid options for users wanting more sophisticated features.
+A: Many offer capable free versions.
+Premium subscriptions typically run $5–15 per month and unlock advanced AI features, custom writing assistants, and extended language support.
+CleverType has a solid free tier with paid options for power users who want more sophisticated suggestions.

-Good apps automatically disable themselves in password fields and other sensitive input areas for security.
-They recognize these fields and don't log or process that data.
-Always verify this behavior in your app's settings before entering sensitive information.
+A: Good apps automatically disable themselves in password fields and other sensitive input areas.
+They recognize these fields and don't log or process that content.
+Always verify this behavior in your chosen app's privacy settings before entering sensitive information.